Muterra/doc-golix/readme.md

         1. **Problem:** How does the persistence system know when to remove data?
            **Solution:** When all bindings have been removed through "debind" commands, the persistence system garbage collects the object.
         2. **Problem:** How can an author-agent remove undesired content that has been bound by a different agent?
-           **Solution:** Binding records include the binder as public metadata.
+           **Solution:** Binding records include the binding agent as public metadata.
 Persistence systems must include a command to list the agents who have bound to a particular piece of content.
 The author may then exert social/political/legal pressure on those binders for them to remove the binding.

 2. **Problem:** What is sharing?
    **Solution:** An exchange of symmetric encryption keys.